hoodiecrow/karel/README.md

 - wall(x, y, d) sets down a wall near _x_ avenue, _y_ street, blocking the way in direction _d_ (and also from the opposite direction)

 ### Conditions
-- facing(dir) verifies that the robot is facing in the given direction
+- facing(dir) is true if the robot is facing in the given direction
 - blocked(facing) is true if there is a wall in the `FRONT` (0), `LEFT` (1), or `RIGHT` (-1) facing
-- beepersAtCorner() is true if there is at least one beeper on the corner where the robot is located
+- beepersAtCorner() is true if there is at least one beeper at the corner where the robot is located
 - beeperBagEmpty() is true if there are no beepers in the robot's beeper bag

 ## Acknowledgements